notgull/line-straddler/CONTRIBUTING.md

 # Contribution

 We welcome contributions to this project.
 Please do not open issues or pull requests on the GitHub mirror.
-Please open tickets on our [`todo.sr.ht`](https://todo.sr.ht/~notgull/theo) page and submit patches to our [mailing list](https://lists.sr.ht/~notgull/theo-devel).
+Please open issues and pull requests on our [`Git forge`](https://src.notgull.net/notgull/line-straddler).

 ## Coding Style